Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 29/08/2024

+- Add issue templates and views so user can report issues.
+- Review and improve code on several parts of the project increasing 50% the speed in one main dashboard due to query duplication

 ## 23/08/2024

-- Bug fixing addition of a couple of edit views for add forms alreasy existent
+- Bug fixing addition of a couple of edit views for add forms already existent

 ## 16/08/2024